olivervogel/dotfiles/readme.md

 ## Keyboard Layout

-Depending on the region, it is possible that keyboards has so-called dead keys.
-For software developers, this can lead to undesired behavior during input.
+Depending on the region, it is possible that keyboards have so-called dead keys.
+For software developers, this can lead to undesired input behavior.
 Especially the keyboards with ISO-DE layout have annoying dead keys which unnecessarily negatively affect the workflow in Neovim.

 This custom keyboard layout bundle for macOS removes the dead key behaviour.
 Put `macos/No Dead Keys.bundle` into `/Library/Keyboard Layouts/` and load and apply it via System Preferences afterwards.